Guinea Worm Disease (cont.)

 There is no drug to treat Guinea worm disease (GWD) and no vaccine to prevent infection.
 Once the worm emerges from the wound, it can only be pulled out a few centimeters each day and wrapped around a piece of gauze or small stick.
 Sometimes the worm can be pulled out completely within a few days, but this process usually takes weeks or months.
 Analgesics, such as aspirin or ibuprofen, can help reduce swelling; antibiotic ointment can help prevent bacterial infections.
 The worm can also be surgically removed by a trained doctor in a medical facility before an ulcer forms.

 Comment on this

-Dracunculiasis now occurs only in 5 countries in sub-Saharan Africa.
+Dracunculiasis now occurs only in 4 countries in sub-Saharan Africa.
 Transmission of the disease is most common in very remote rural villages and in areas visited by nomadic groups.
-In 2007, the two most endemic countries, Sudan and Ghana, reported 9,173; 5,815 and 3,358 cases of Guinea worm disease (GWD), respectively.
-Other endemic countries reporting cases of GWD in 2007 were: Mali (313 cases), Nigeria (73 cases), and Niger (14 cases).
+In 2011, only four countries reported cases of GWD: Chad, Ethiopia, Mali, and South Sudan, with the majority of cases in South Sudan.

 Viewers share their comments